GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

     Technically, we don't need multi-mic to introduce reverb...
 ]

+#draft[
+  Explain that this section uses Laurent's lecture notes @girin_fundamentals_nodate

+  Other references to include:
+  - Book by Vincent, Gannot and Virtanen and @vincent_audio_2018 -> Cite along with the chapter (@vincent_audio_2018 - Chapter 3)
+  - Leglaive (on Speech Separation) @leglaive_multichannel_2016
+  Introduces the essential tools for reverberation
+  - Gustafsson et al. @gustafsson_source_2003: SSL in reverberant environments.
+  - Lauri Savioja et al. _Introduction to the Special Issue on Room Acoustic Modeling and Auralization_ @savioja_introduction_2019\
+    Only an introduction to a series of paper on room acoustic modeling.
+]

 Sound is a mechanical wave phenomenon.
 Sound waves propagate in various mediums, such as air, water, and solids.
 Naturally, sound is represented as a real-valued temporal signal $x(t)$.